Lacrymology/states/strongswan/client/doc/usage.rst

 Import Certificate
 ~~~~~~~~~~~~~~~~~~

-* Download the :ref:`glossary-CA` certificate and the clientCert.p12 to the
+* Download the :ref:`glossary-CA` certificate and the ios_cert.p12 to the
   workstation
 * Open the Keychain Access application
 * Choose System keychain
 * File --> Import Items --> choose :ref:`glossary-CA` certificate --> Always
   Trust
-* File --> Import Items --> choose osx.p12
+* File --> Import Items --> choose ios_cert.p12
-* Double click on the client certificate, set Access Control to "Allow all
+* Expand the certificate, double click on the private key, set Access Control
-  applications to access this item"
+  to "Allow all applications to access this item"

 Config VPN
 ~~~~~~~~~~